danfuzz/samizdat/doc/library-guide/Record.md

 <br><br>
 ### Method Definitions: `Record` protocol

+#### `.cat(more*) -> record`

+Returns a record consisting of the combination of the mappings of `this` and the arguments, with the same name as `ths`.
+Arguments must each be a record or a symbol table.

+For any keys in common between the arguments, the lastmost argument's value is the one that ends up in the result.
+Despite the `cat` name, strictly speaking this isn't a linear concatenation, but it is as close as one can get to it given the class's key uniqueness constraints.

+#### `.del(symbols*) -> record`

+Returns a record with the same name and mappings as `this`, except without any data bindings for the given `symbols`.

 #### `.get(symbol) -> . | void`

 Returns the value mapped to the given `symbol` (a symbol) in the given